vital-ultrasound/ai-echocardiography-for-low-resource-countries/scripts/dataloaders/README.md

-# Pytorch dataloaders for echo videos
+# Pytorch dataloaders for echochardiography datasets
 A Pytorch dataloader to preprocess and serve data samples extracted from videos using annotations in json format.

 # Usage: